Lakon language: Vowels

+Historically, the phonemicisation of vowel length originates in the compensatory lengthening of short vowels when the alveolar trill /r/ was lost syllable-finally.
+This is considered to be a very recent change, perhaps within the last century, as Codrington still indicates the trill syllable-finally.
+However, the 1897 Book of Common Prayer in Lakon shows loss of the trill, as evidenced by tataa [taˈtaː] "prayer" (spelled as tata) for Mota tataro.

 Grammar

 The system of personal pronouns in Lakon contrasts clusivity, and distinguishes four numbers (singular, dual, trial, plural).

 Spatial reference in Lakon is based on a system of geocentric (absolute) directionals, which is typical of Oceanic languages.